google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

             };
             registration.showNotification(title, options);

-Now we have 2 notifications even though `showNotification()` was 3 times.
+Now we have two notifications even though `showNotification()` was called three times.

 ![Two notifications where the first notification is replaced by a third notification.](./images/notification-screenshots/desktop/chrome-third-tag.png){: .center-image }